To All Awards

 REQUIRED

-~ English translations for non-English entries: Include any important text (i.e. headlines, entry title), either as Support File or within a multi-page PDF as your Main Entry File.
+~ For non-English entries: English translations of important text (i.e. headlines, entry title) must be included to ensure they are given complete and fair consideration by the entire jury.
+Upload them as either a Support File or within a multi-page PDF as your Main Entry File.

-~ Scripts for Radio entries.
+~ Scripts for Radio/copywriting entries.
 Include an English script.

 PERMITTED